Fool Me Once (TV series)

-Fool Me Once is a 2024 British thriller television series, produced by Quay Street Productions for Netflix.
+Fool Me Once (also known as Harlan Coben's Fool Me Once) is a 2024 British thriller television series, produced by Quay Street Productions for Netflix.
 It was adapted by Danny Brocklehurst from Harlan Coben's 2016 novel of the same name.
 It features Michelle Keegan, Adeel Akhtar, Dino Fetscher, Richard Armitage and Joanna Lumley.
 On 1 January 2024, the series premiered on Netflix.

 Plot

 Maya Stern, a former military pilot, is struggling with the murder of her husband, Joe Burkett.
 After installing a nanny cam to monitor her young daughter, she is shocked to see Joe—believed to be dead—appear in the footage.
-This discovery unravels a web of secrets linked to the earlier death of Maya’s sister, Claire, and exposes dark conspiracies tied to Joe’s wealthy family and their pharmaceutical company, Burkett Global.
-As Maya investigates, she uncovers dangerous truths involving whistleblower Corey Rudzinski, whose revelations about the company’s misconduct spark a deeper cover-up.
-Facing betrayal, hidden motives, and threats, Maya’s pursuit of justice leads to shocking revelations about Joe’s past, her own actions, and the crimes buried within the Burkett legacy.
+This discovery unravels a web of secrets linked to the earlier death of Maya's sister, Claire, and exposes dark conspiracies tied to Joe's wealthy family and their pharmaceutical company, Burkett Global.
+As Maya investigates, she uncovers dangerous truths involving whistleblower Corey Rudzinski, whose revelations about the company's misconduct spark a deeper cover-up.
+Facing betrayal, hidden motives, and threats, Maya's pursuit of justice leads to shocking revelations about Joe's past, her own actions, and the crimes buried within the Burkett legacy.